 Here are some tips to help you eat the right amount of the right kind of carbs so you have the nutrition and the energy you need:

 - Buy bread that lists whole grain as the first ingredient, followed by the name of the grain, like whole grain oats or whole grain wheat.

 - Eat brown rice, bulgur, or millet instead of white rice.

 - Eat pasta and cereals made from whole grain flour instead of refined flour.

-- Eat foods from the vegetables and fruit group each day.
-These include raspberries, apples, figs, oranges, pears, prunes, broccoli, brussels sprouts, carrots, corn, peas, and beans.
+- Eat foods from the vegetables and fruits group each day.
+These include raspberries, apples, figs, oranges, pears, prunes, broccoli, Brussels sprouts, carrots, corn, peas, and beans.
 And there are lots of other fruits and vegetables to choose from.